 Block

-A front-row play at the net where you reach over the plane and try to catch the hitter’s attack on your hands, alone or with a teammate.
+A front-row play at the net where you reach over the plane and try to stop the hitter’s attack on your hands, alone or with a teammate.
 You can end the point outright with a stuff, or you can take pace off the ball so your defenders can dig and transition.
-The stat sheet tracks total blocks, block assists, and stuffs depending on the scorer, but on the floor you are really reading the setter, seam discipline, and your pin partner’s call.
+The stat sheet tracks total blocks, block assists, and stuffs depending on the scorer.

 Example